Protecting your personal information

 - Companies House

 Our service providers.
-We work closely with third parties (including, for example, business partners, sub-contractors in technical, payment and delivery services, advertising networks, analytics providers, search information providers and credit reference agencies) who may provide us with information about you.
+We work closely with third parties (including, for example, business partners, sub-contractors in technical, payment and delivery services, advertising networks and marketing companies, analytics providers, search information providers and credit reference agencies) who may provide us with information about you as well as about your interaction with our website and other websites that provide similar products and services.

 Credit information.
 We may also collect credit information on you from third party reference agencies.